-Project Lead: Dr Tai Thai | The University of Melbourne Problem / thesis

-Unlike hot-rolled steel buildings, where the robustness requirement can be easily met with the use of bolted or welded joining methods with high tensile resistance for connecting structural members, the connections in LGS buildings are made in the form of screws and rivets with low tensile resistance, and thus they are usually vulnerable to progressive failure.
-This project will develop cost-effective systems and design methods to achieve suitable robustness in LGS buildings.
-The success of this study will promote the practical application of LGS to mid-rise construction markets.
-List of partners:
+Project Lead: Dr Tai Thai | The University of Melbourne Problem / thesis Unlike hot-rolled steel buildings, where the robustness requirement can be easily met with the use of bolted or welded joining methods with high tensile resistance for connecting structural members, the connections in LGS buildings are made in the form of screws and rivets with low tensile resistance, and thus they are usually vulnerable to progressive failure.
+Outcome This project developed cost-effective systems and design methods to achieve suitable robustness in LGS buildings.
+The success of this study promotes the practical application of LGS to mid-rise construction markets.
+Project Outcomes: https://building4pointzero.org/ projects/systems-and-methods-for-robustness-ofmid-rise-light-gauge-steel-lgs-buildings-phase-1scoping-study/ List of partners:

-BlueScope, The University of Melbourne, Monash University Date commenced and duration:
+BlueScope, The University of Melbourne, Monash University List of researchers: